avigewirtz/avigewirtz.github.io-/copy-of-gnu-compiler-collection-gcc/the-four-stage-build-process/README.md

 ./foobar
 ```

 Behind the scenes, quite a lot of work is involved in producing the executable `foobar`.
 It involves four sequential stages: preprocessing, compilation, assembly, and linking.
 An overview of the process is shown in Figure 4.2.
-Here's a breakdown of what happens at each stage:
+Here's a summary of what happens at each stage:

 1.  **Preprocessing stage:** The preprocessor modifies the source code in `foo.c` and `bar.c` by performing two main tasks: